liuboning2/liuboning2.github.io/_pages/cv.md

 Work experience
 ======
-* 2022.07~present: Postdoc Researcher
-  * Department of Automation, Tsinghua University
+* Postdoc Researcher in the Department of Automation, Tsinghua University, 2022.07~present
-  * Supervisor: Professor Yebin Liu

 Funding Experience